-History and Meaning of Alchemy Symbols
+History And Meaning Of Alchemy Symbols

 Some of the most common alchemy symbols and their meanings are below:

-The Four Classical Elements as Alchemy Symbols
+The Four Classical Elements As Alchemy Symbols

 The ancient Greek notion that all matter in the world is made up of air, earth, fire, and water became the foundation of the Classical Elements.
 Many cultures also had a fifth element, which could be metal, wood, or something else.
-These four elements aren’t found on the periodic table unlike many of the others in this list.
-Still, alchemists think they have considerable powers, including the ability to create new elements.

-Earth Alchemy symbol
+Earth Alchemy Symbol

 RELATED: Connect With The Earth – A Guide To Beautiful Brown Crystals And Their Properties